foolscapcon/foolscap-ghost-theme/README.md

 Based loosely on Casper.

 You'll need to edit the heck out of this to make it usable for other conventions, but we'd love to see the results if you do.
+Shell script to build theme is now at submodules/action-build-ghost-theme/entrypoint.sh.

 ## How To Edit This Theme